100% Satisfaction Guaranteed

 Yes, domestic violence charges can be expunged in some cases.
 It depends on the specific circumstances of the case and the laws in the state where the charges were filed.

-Expunging a charge means that it will be removed from your criminal record.
-This can have benefits such as making it easier to find employment or obtain housing.
+Expunging a charge means removing it from your criminal record.
+This can have benefits, such as making it easier to find employment or obtain housing.

-Some factors that may be considered include the severity of the charge, the outcome of the case, and the individual’s criminal history.
+Some factors that may be considered include the charge’s severity, the case’s outcome, and the individual’s criminal history.

 Yes, there may be restrictions or limitations to expunging a domestic violence charge under federal law.
-For example, some states have a waiting period before a charge can be expunged or may only allow certain types of charges to be expunged.
+For example, some states have a waiting period before a charge can be expunged or may only allow certain charges.

-In most cases, it is highly recommended to hire a lawyer to help with the process of expunging a domestic violence charge.
-They can help navigate the legal system and ensure all necessary steps are taken.
+In most cases, it is highly recommended that you hire a lawyer to help with the process of expunging a domestic violence charge.
+They can help you navigate the legal system and ensure that all necessary steps are taken.

 In some cases, a domestic violence charge can still be dismissed or expunged even if the individual pleads guilty.
 However, this will depend on the laws in the specific state and the circumstances of the case.